stelligent/mock-pipeline/README.md

 Your `GITHUBTOKEN` will look something like this: `2bdg4jdreaacc7gh7809543d4hg90EXAMPLE`.
 To get or generate a token go to [GitHub's Token Settings](https://github.com/settings/tokens).

 After a few of the CloudFormation stacks have lauched, go to the [CodePipeline console](https://console.aws.amazon.com/codesuite/codepipeline/pipelines/) and look for a pipeline with something like `mock-pipeline` in its name.
-Select this pipeline and ensure you are properly connected to the GitHub repository you'd previosuly forked.
+Select this pipeline and ensure you are properly connected to the GitHub repository you'd previously forked.

 ## Additional Resources